-Sheri McIntyre believes that she is better after stroke.
-Sheri feels this way even though the bleed in the brain due to an AVM (arteriovenous malformation) that ruptured when she was in her early 50’s has caused deficits including vision issues, balance issues, and speech issues.
+Sheri McIntyre believes that she is better after a stroke.
+Sheri feels this way even though the bleeding in the brain due to an AVM (arteriovenous malformation) that ruptured when she was in her early 50s has caused deficits including vision issues, balance issues, and speech issues.

 05:36 Stroke caused by AVM rupture

 14:35 How the stroke happened

 17:43 I’m better than I used to be